Updated: August 17, 2024

 Hot dish competitions are held throughout Minnesota each year.
 Roseau hosts their annual Hot Dish Cook Off at Fall Harvest Festival the first weekend in October.
 These cook offs are becoming so popular that in Washington, Minnesota’s congressional representatives compete in an annual Hotdish-Off.
 When Jimmy Fallon visited a family in Champlin before the Minneapolis Super Bowl, what did he eat?
-Tater Tot hot dish, of course.
+Tater Tot hotdish, of course.
+Vice President Candidate and past Governor of MNTim Walz even has a hotdish recipe.
+Ufda, it’s a big deal in the state.

 What’s a Hotdish